ambro034/ig_complex/README.md

 ## Practical Complexity Functions

-### reuse_color_coded
+### extract_grammer_complexity
-This is a function that bridges IG outputs and the complexity elements.
+This is a function that bridges IG outputs and the complexity elements, with an input of a single statements.

     extract_grammer_complexity(txt)

 Where:
   - *txt* is the text passed to the function

 Output structure:
 A dataframe with columns:
 ['ID', 'Statement',
 "Main Attribute", "Attributes Count", "Attributes Conjunction",